When and How to Use Primer

 When to use primer:

-- When the surfaced is cracked or has holes
+- The surface of the wall or furniture piece is cracked or has holes

-- When you are changing two types of paint (i.e. applying latex over oil paint)
+- When changing two types of paint (i.e. applying latex over oil paint)

 Why use primer: